 This unprecedented dilemma is still growing worse because there simply aren’t enough trained professionals to detect, combat, and prevent these scenarios.
 Computer scientists are sorely needed in the crime-fighting world, especially since government agencies themselves are now storing most of their data and conducting much of their communications with the internet.

 Cybersecurity isn’t the only issue.
 If you haven’t heard of the dark web, that’s probably a good thing, because it is quite a dark place where crime runs rampant.
 The dark web puts drug sales, murder for hire, sex trafficking, and child pornography at the fingertips of anyone with an internet connection, and the digital marketplace for these transactions is an impossible problem for law enforcement.

 The dark web is known for untraceable financial transactions and makes it so that anyone purchasing or being delivered something can’t be the proven purchaser or recipient.
 Furthermore, if one encrypted site does manage to get shut down, another just pops up in its place and has no shortage of business.
 The Silk Road, one of the first and most famous cryptomarkets, was shut down, but these activities are all still happening despite its closure.

 The average police officer or investigator is simply not specialized enough to be aware of or understand the intricacies of technology-based crime.
 Professionals in this field are in dire demand, especially since the world of cybersecurity is set to see stunning amounts of growth over the next few years.

-Clearly, fighting crime isn’t just a job for police officers.
-If you’ve always wanted to be on the ground floor making the world a safer place, hopefully one of these careers speaks to you and your strengths and passions.
+Clearly, fighting crime isn’t just a career for police officers.
+If you’ve always wanted to be on the ground floor making the world a safer place, hopefully, one of these careers speaks to you and your strengths and passions.